Where the Beaches are Something of a Dream but are Nothing Compared to the Marine Life!

 So many islands, so many different airports!
-But the only ones you need to worry about arethe international ones, Eua’amotu and Lupepau’u.
-Eua’amotu is 21km from the capital city, Nuku’alofa, and is airport most backpackers arrive in.
+But the only ones you need to worry about are the international ones, Eua’amotu and Lupepau’u.
+Eua’amotu is 21km (13 miles) from the capital city, Nuku’alofa, and is the airport most backpackers arrive in.

 Entry Requirements for Tonga

 Visitors from most countries can enter Tonga for up to 31 days without a visa but can be extended for up to six months.
-These countries are: Australia, Austria, Barbados, Belgium, Brazil, Brunei Darussalam, Bulgaria, Canada, Cook Islands, Cyprus, Czech Republic, Denmark, Dominica, Estonia, Federated States of Micronesia, Fiji, Finland, France, French Polynesia (New Caledonia, Tahiti, Wallis & Futuna), Germany, Greece, Hungary, Ireland, Israel, Italy, Japan, Kiribati, Latvia, Lithuania, Luxembourg, Malaysia, Malta, Marshall Islands, Monaco, Nauru, Netherlands, New Zealand, Niue, Norway, Palau, Papua New Guinea, Poland, Portugal, Republic of Korea, Romania, Russia, Samoa, Seychelles, Singapore, Solomon Islands, Slovakia, Slovenia, Spain, St Kitts & Nevis, St Lucia, St Vincent & the Grenadines, Sweden, Switzerland, The Bahamas, Tokelau, Turkey, Tuvalu, Ukraine, United Kingdom & Northern Ireland, United States of America, Vanuatu.If you are not from one of these countries, you will need to contact the Tonga Immigration Department for an appropriate visa.Get more tips for air travel in our guide to cheap flights.
+These countries are: Australia, Austria, Barbados, Belgium, Brazil, Brunei Darussalam, Bulgaria, Canada, Cook Islands, Cyprus, Czech Republic, Denmark, Dominica, Estonia, Federated States of Micronesia, Fiji, Finland, France, French Polynesia (New Caledonia, Tahiti, Wallis & Futuna), Germany, Greece, Hungary, Ireland, Israel, Italy, Japan, Kiribati, Latvia, Lithuania, Luxembourg, Malaysia, Malta, Marshall Islands, Monaco, Nauru, Netherlands, New Zealand, Niue, Norway, Palau, Papua New Guinea, Poland, Portugal, Republic of Korea, Romania, Russia, Samoa, Seychelles, Singapore, Solomon Islands, Slovakia, Slovenia, Spain, St Kitts & Nevis, St Lucia, St Vincent & the Grenadines, Sweden, Switzerland, The Bahamas, Tokelau, Turkey, Tuvalu, Ukraine, United Kingdom & Northern Ireland, United States of America, Vanuatu.

 For the outdoorsy type, ‘Eua Island is covered in rainforest and mountainous terrain to explore.
 Take a 2h30min ferry from Nuku’alofa to this rugged island, home to the ‘Eua National Park.
 Horse trekking, 4WD tours and biking are all ways to see the island, but for those who like hiking, here are the options for you: